FYT3RP4TIL/Fake-News-Detection-V2-N-Grams/README.md

 5. Investigate the model's performance on different types of fake news (e.g., satire, propaganda)
 6. Conduct error analysis to understand the types of articles that are misclassified

-## 🤝 Contributing

-Contributions to the FakeNews-Detector project are welcome!
-Here's how you can contribute:

-1. Fork the repository
-2. Create a new branch for your feature or bug fix
-3. Commit your changes
-4. Push to your fork and submit a pull request

-Please ensure your code adheres to the project's coding standards and include appropriate tests.

 ## 📚 References